 As I`m always saying, it all starts from the soil.
 Nowadays we can find Asyrtico cultivated in quite many other parts of Greece as well as Australia but wines made from this Santorini grapes have three major characteristics:

 - High Minerality

-As simple as that and always depending on the wine making process, Asyrtico can give us aromas that no other grape can.
-Stainless steel fermentation is filling up the palate with sharpness minerality and crispiness as well as some citrus aromas versus oak fermentation that brings out smoky aromas, dry fruit and nutty taste.
+As simple as that and always depending on the wine making process.
+Asyrtico can give us aromas that no other grape can.
+Stainless steel fermentation filling up the palate with sharpness minerality.
+Crispiness as well as some citrus aromas versus oak fermentation that brings out smoky aromas, dry fruit and nutty taste.

 SANTORINI WINES NYCHTERI

-For Nychteri, farmers make a late harvest so that grapes start getting dehydrated which then leads to a higher sugar content.
-They actually need these sugars to be converted into alcohol because this type of wine must contain a minimum of 13% vol or 26 proof.
+Nychteri, farmers make a late harvest so grapes start getting dehydrated which then leads to a higher sugar content.
+Actually need sugars to be converted into alcohol because this type of wine must contain a minimum of 13% vol or 26 proof.